KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

 ## The device stopped sending / *'Device stopped transmitting'*-alarm triggered

 **Problems**
-With cellular technology, multiple reasons for one failed transmissions can arise.
-The cellular technology based KELLER devices (GSM/ARC1/ADT1) can handle a few failed transmission by automatically resending the missing data.
+With cellular technology, multiple reasons for failed transmissions can arise.
+The cellular technology-based KELLER devices (GSM/ARC1/ADT1) can handle a few failed transmissions by automatically resending the missing data.
 In LoRaWAN a 100% reliability is not given by protocol design.
 Failed transmissions will not be repeated automatically.
 Nevertheless, missing *five* transmissions is considered worthy of alarm.

 ### Common causes
 - The sending device
   - has no battery power left
+  - battery is not plugged in
+  - device antenna is not plugged in
   - has communication problems
     - because of heavy rain
-    - because of it is underwater
+    - because it is underwater
-    - because the antenna/gateway is not reacting (G netz down, antenna change, gateway not here or powerddown...)
+    - because the cellular antenna is not reacting (cell antenna stopped sending the needed frequency, cell antenna is updating or broken, ...)
+    - because the LoRaWAN gateway is not reacting (power-off, antenna broken, ...)
     - because of a defect level probe or cable
   - electronics are damaged
+  - has an invalid SIM card
-  - SIM card invalid
+  - has a SIM card with a plan that ran out of money
 - The FTP/Mail server is not reachable

 **Possible reasons and solutions**

 #### ⚡ *The sending device has no battery power left*
-   - To identify this problem please analyze the 'Battery Info' of the device on https://www.kolibricloud.ch/.
+   - To identify this problem, please analyze the 'Battery Info' of the device on https://www.kolibricloud.ch/.
 Also, there should have been a *Device Alarm* in the *Alarms* list with a warning.
-   - If the battery voltage and/or battery capacity is lower than the battery needs to be replaced.
+   - If the battery voltage and/or battery capacity is too low, then the battery needs to be replaced.

 #### ⚡ *The sending device has communication problems because of heavy rain/snow*
    - To identify this problem please analyze the 'Signal strength' of the device on https://www.kolibricloud.ch/ and, if possible, cross-reference the data with past weather data.
-Does the signal strength get worse when there is heavy rain/snow fall?
+Does the signal strength get worse when there is heavy rainfall/snowfall?
-   - If the weather has an impact then consider re-position or protect the antenna.
-The higher the position the better.
+   - If the weather has an impact, then consider re-position or protect the antenna.
+The higher the position, the better.
    - Even with a free line of sight there might be issues due to [Fresnel zones](https://en.wikipedia.org/wiki/Fresnel_zone)

 #### ⚡ *The sending device has communication problems because of it is underwater*